SAP/spartacus-docs/_pages/dev/performance/optimizing-core-web-vitals.md

 # Optimizing Core Web Vitals

 Spartacus provides a set of features to help you achieve by default good Core Web Vitals, which are the key metrics for measuring the user experience of your web application.
-Moreover, in your custom Spartacus storefront you should follow Google's guidelines on optimizing Core Web Vitals.
+When it comes to your custom Spartacus storefront, follow Google's guidelines on optimizing Core Web Vitals.

 ### Largest Contentful Paint (LCP)